fieldstrength/stack-templates/README.md

 ### app.hsfiles

 For applications.
 In addition to `BasicPrelude`, it adds a couple dependencies that I always end up using: `text` and `safe` (for fixed versions of prelude functions like `headMay`, `tailSafe`, [Partial](https://www.stackage.org/haddock/lts-11.11/safe-0.3.17/Safe-Partial.html#t:Partial), etc.)

+### lib

+Start a library-only package using BasicPrelude.

+### Universum

+Start a new library based on the [universum](http://hackage.haskell.org/package/universum) prelude, which seems promising.